 ‘Look at me when I’m talking to you,’ Jim yelled.
 Margaret continued to stare out the window.

-In this case, we put the emphasis on ‘continued.’
-Margaret is defiant; she keeps on ignoring the other person.
+In this case, we emphasize ‘continued.’
+Margaret is defiant; she ignores the other person.
 We don’t care that she was looking out the window; we care that she continued to do something the other person doesn’t like.

 ‘Could’ weakens sentences in many ways.
 Here’s an example: ‘She could see teardrops forming in the corner of his eye.’
 We know she could see them, as long as she’s looking at them and she is not blind.
 But does she really see them?
 If the answer is yes, then why not: ‘She saw the teardrops forming in the corner of his eye.’

 Introducing ‘could’ adds hesitation and doesn’t convey the proper message.
-If the character was blind before and now she ‘can’ see, it’s a different story.
-In this case, the fact that she ‘can’ do something she wasn’t able to do before is the focus.
+If the character was blind before and now she can see, it’s a different story.
+In this case, the fact that she ‘can’ do something she couldn’t do before is the focus.

 I hate ‘felt.’
 In my first manuscript, I must’ve removed 100 instances of ‘felt,’ and the text improved tenfold.
 That’s because a good story must create an emotional response in the reader.
 That emotional response connects the reader to the characters; it makes them love them or hate them.
 Either way, they connect.
 You must allow the reader to get those emotions by passing the characters’ feelings onto them.
-You must let the reader feel it; you must not tell them what to feel.
+It’s best if you let the reader feel it rather than telling them what to feel.

 Using a sentence like ‘She felt the blood boiling in her veins‘ robs the reader of experiencing that feeling and being in the character’s shoes.
 If the blood boils in your character’s veins and she doesn’t feel it, then tell us.
 That’s interesting.
 But if you are trying to convey that she was angry, this will suffice: